State AG Chris Carr addresses Dunwoody Homeowners Association

 This year marks the 47th anniversary of DHA, which was formed in 1970 as a response to a development boom in the area after Perimeter Mall was built, said DHA President Robert Wittenstein.

-This year, the DHA honored Dr. Douglas Morgan, owner of Dunwoody Animal Clinic on Chamblee-Dunwoody Road, as Business of the Year.
+This year, the DHA honored Dr. Douglas Morgan, owner of Dunwoody Animal Hospital on Chamblee-Dunwoody Road, as Business of the Year.
 Morgan has allowed DHA to sponsor its Light Up Dunwoody event at his office for several years, including running six extension cords from his office to plug into the Christmas tree, Wittenstein said.

 And rather than award a Citizen of the Year this year, DHA honored Dick Williams, publisher of the Dunwoody Crier, with a Lifetime Achievement Award.